HadiAkbar/MusicalChairs/README.md

 ## 🚀 How to Run

 1. Extract the ZIP
-2. Open the extracted folder after that open the folder "Video Guides" for instrunctions on how to install and play the game.
+2. Open the extracted folder after that open the folder "Video Guides" for instructions on how to install and play the game.
 3. Enjoy the game!

 ## 🔧 Features